spatialstatisticsupna/Multivariate_confounding/README.md

 # R code

-The folder labeled [**R**](https://github.com/spatialstatisticsupna/Multivariate_confounding/tree/main/R) holds the necessary R code for executing the M-models using a one-step spatial+ approach.
+The folder labeled [**R**](https://github.com/spatialstatisticsupna/Multivariate_confounding/tree/main/R) holds the necessary R code for executing the M-models using the simplified spatial+ approach.
 The folder contains the code to fit all the models and reproduce the tables and figures of the paper.

 - [**R/Real_data_analysis**](https://github.com/spatialstatisticsupna/Multivariate_confounding/tree/main/R/Real_data_analysis) folder contains the R code used in the real data analysis.
   - [Figure1.R](https://github.com/spatialstatisticsupna/Multivariate_confounding/blob/main/R/Real_data_analysis/Figure1.R): R script to reproduce Figure 1 of the paper.